greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

                DEFAULT SUBPARTITION other_regions )
 ( START (2002) END (2012) EVERY (1),
   DEFAULT PARTITION outlying_years );
 ```

 **CAUTION:** When you create multi-level partitions on ranges, it is easy to create a large number of subpartitions, some containing little or no data.
 This can add many entries to the system tables, which increases the time and memory required to optimize and run queries.
 Increase the range interval or choose a different partitioning strategy to reduce the number of subpartitions created.

 ### <a id="topic71"></a>Partitioning an Existing Table

-Tables can be partitioned only at creation.
+With classic partitioning syntax, tables can be partitioned only at creation.
 If you have a table that you want to partition, you must create a partitioned table, load the data from the original table into the new table, drop the original table, and rename the partitioned table with the original table's name.
 You must also re-grant any table permissions.
 For example:

 ```
 CREATE TABLE sales2 (LIKE sales)